 Visit our website at www.somerville.k12.ma.us, and click on the "calendar" link at the top of the page for a complete list of all the activities happening at schools and in our District this month.

-- Wednesday, February 8, 5:00-6:30pm: WSNS School Council Meeting at the West Somerville Neighborhood School Library (177 Powder House Blvd.)
+- Wednesday, March 22: WSNS 7/8 Spirit Day – Formal Dress, at the West Somerville Neighborhood School (177 Powder House Blvd.)

 Upcoming Somerville Family Learning Collaborative Workshops and Events

 Find a complete list of SFLC events and workshops at www.somerville.k12.ma.us/families.

 Visit the SFLC website for information on the many services and programs that the Somerville Family Learning Collaborative offers: www.somerville.k12.ma.us/families.

 - Ongoing: English Class Registration.
 Parents/guardians can practice and strengthen their English language skills while learning about and becoming more involved with their child’s education.
 SFLC works in partnership with The Welcome Project to offer classes in the morning and evening.
 Register by calling (617) 625-6600, x6702.

 - March 27, 6:30-8:30pm: Special Education Basic Rights Workshop.
 Join the Somerville Special Education Parent Advisory Council (SSEPAC) for a workshop on federal and state special education laws, the special education process, parent and student rights, and how to resolve differences with the school.
 Presented by the Federal for Children with Special Needs.
 Workshop will be held at the Kennedy School (5 Cherry St.)

 - March 29, 8:30-9:30am: Healthy Kids, Healthy Families.
 Learn about healthy eating habits with experts from the UMass Extension Nutrition Education Program.
 Hear about what your child is learning in school regarding healthy eating, making healthy choices, and how you can support your child at home.
 At the Argenziano School (290 Washington St.)